AMereBagatelle/fabricskyboxes/docs/schema-v2.md

 | `type`            | String                    | Specifies the type of skybox to be used.        |

 ### Shared data
-These are used by both the `square-textured` and `monocolored` skybox type.
+These are used by both the `square-textured`, `monocolored` and `animated-square-textured` skybox type.

 | Name                 | Json Datatype              | Description                                                                                                                                                                                               |      Required      |         Default value         |
 |----------------------|----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------:|:-----------------------------:|